h2non/findup.rs/README.md

 # findup.rs [![Build Status](https://api.travis-ci.org/h2non/findup.rs.svg?branch=master)][travis]

-A [Rust](http://rust-lang.org) tiny crate to find the first file matching in the current directory or the nearest ancestor directory up to root with Glob patterns support.
+A [Rust](http://rust-lang.org) small crate to find the first file matching in the current directory or the nearest ancestor directory up to root with Glob patterns support.
 Inspired in node's [findup](https://npmjs.org/package/findup) and Go [findup](https://github.com/h2non/findup)

 **Note**: this is still a hacking-driven just-for-fun alpha package as